 - Internal flights.
 The flights are Islamabad Skardu Islamabad.
-If cancelled then we will drive on Karakoram Highway. - Twin-share rooms at hotels. - Breakfast only in Islamabad, all meals are included in Skardu and while on the trek. - Twin share tents while on the trek.
-These are three-person domed tents with plenty of space for two people sharing plus gear. - Trekking arrangements.
-Including permits and fees, tents, International and Pakistan guides, porters, and cooks. - Porters and/or pack animals to carry your main bag.
-The porterage allowance is 15kg. - Weather forecasts for the K2 region during your trek. - Thuraya satellite phone for organising logistics and medical evacuations.
+If cancelled then we will drive on Karakoram Highway. - Twin share rooms at hotels. - Breakfast only in Islamabad, all meals included in Skardu and while on trek. - Twin share tents while on trek.
+These are domed tents with space for two people sharing plus gear. - Trekking arrangements.
+Including permits and fees, tents, International and Pakistan guides, porters and cooks. - Porterage.
+The allowance for your main bag is 20kg. - Weather forecasts for the K2 region during your trek. - Thuraya satellite phone for organising logistics and medical evacuations.
 It can also be also used for personal calls at extra cost. - GPS tracking on Google Maps.
-Your friends and family can track your progress during the trek. - UK-registered charity, Pipal Tree, will plant 8 trees for you in the Gurkha Memorial Forest in southern Nepal. - Full financial protection for bookings from the UK (ATOL) and internationally (ABTOT).
+Your friends and family can track your progress during the trek. - Full financial protection for bookings from the UK (ATOL) and internationally (ABTOT).
 Our Air Travel Organiser's Licence (ATOL) number is 10921.
 Our Association of Bonded Travel Operators Trust (ABTOT) membership number is 5365). - Pre-departure support and advice from The Mountain Company.
-We are available by email, phone, Zoom, or face-to-face meetings
+We are available by email, phone, Zoom or face-to-face meetings.